 Access for residence halls will be restricted to students with a campus issued ID card.
 No outside visitors will be permitted to visit the residence halls.

 Classroom and Campus Safety: We are adjusting classroom capacities and spacing out the furniture to give adequate distancing space for students and faculty.
 We also are purchasing sanitizing stations to be placed around campus for quick and easy access.

 Masks will be provided for students, faculty, and staff.
-We will ask that all people wear masks in situations where distancing is not an option or in gatherings.
+Face masks or face coverings must be worn by all employees working on campus in the presence of others and in public settings.
+The mask or cloth face covering is not a substitute for social distancing.
 When students arrive on campus, they will be given a personal safety box, which will contain a mask, hand sanitizer, and a no contact door opener.

 Dining: This fall, the operations for the Raney Dining Room will be changed to limit the amount of contact while maintaining quality and variety.
 Meals will now be served in packaging to allow students meal options without requiring them to touch shared surfaces.